FavoriteSearch/FavoriteSearch/README.md

 - Jump to your most-used work tools without navigating through folders
 - Locate a specific article you saved for later reading
 - Access your banking website without scrolling through financial bookmarks
-- Find travel sites when planning your next vacation
 - Retrieve bookmarked tutorials when learning new skills

 ## 🔍 Search Features